daun/processwire-image-placeholders/README.md

 ## Credits

 Blue Tomato's deprecated [ImageBlurhash](https://github.com/blue-tomato/ImageBlurhash) module inspired and set the standard for this module.
-(Licensed under MIT © 2020 Blue Tomato GmbH)

 ## License